 It is important to make sure the material that will be pumped is not too thick or viscous, otherwise, it may have a hard time correctly feeding to the pump, resulting in air pockets.
 The fluid needs to be constantly feeding the pump to prevent damage to the pump and equipment.
-If the material is too thick, a vacuum pump or self-priming pump may be necessary to help pull the fluid into the pump to prevent too much air buildup.
+If the material is too thick, a vacuum pump or self-priming pump may be necessary to help the fluid flow into the pump to prevent too much air buildup.

 Advantages and Disadvantages of Flooded Suction Pumps

 The flooded suction pump offers several major advantages over other types of pumps:

 Priming: They don’t have to be primed.
 They are automatically primed because the fluid they will be pumping is gravity fed directly into the pump, always keeping it primed.

 Efficiency: When a pump is submerged there is positive fluid pressure at the inlet of the pump.
 This condition can increase efficiency due to the less energy required to move fluid through the liquid path of the pump.

 Maintenance & Accessibility: When the pump is located outside of the fluid being pumped, the pump can be easily accessible for routine maintenance.
 A shut-off valve should be positioned before the inlet of the pump which will allow the fluid to the pump to be shut off, then, the pump can be easily removed from the application.

 There are also some disadvantages to contend with:

 Potential to lose Prime: If the slurry mixture is too thick or viscous, it may not easily feed into the pump which can cause the pump to lose prime.
 Thus, the mixture needs maintain adequate fluidity to constantly feed the pump and prevent this from happening.